 Over the course of the year, the District revised its budget several times.
-Sone of the adjustments were significant due to additional needs and circumstances.
-Even with these adjustments, actual expenditures were \$865,516 below final budget amounts.
-There were no individual functional expenditure areas with significant excess budgets except instruction and facilities maintenance and operations where costs came in under budget.
+None of the adjustments were significant.
+Even with these adjustments, actual expenditures were \$858,636 below final budget amounts.
+There were no individual functional expenditure areas with significant excess budgets.
 Most of the excess budget is the result of conservative budgeting or uncompleted projects.
-On the other hand, actual revenues were \$577,543 above final budget amounts with the budget variances mainly in state revenue.
-Most of the positive revenue budget variance is the result of conservative budgeting of Foundation earnings.
+On the other hand, actual revenues were \$31,701 above final budget amounts.